Azure/osdu-developer/README.md

 ### Desired State

-To accomplish the goal of a `minimal` approach the use of a desired state approach is the key driver.
+To accomplish the goal of a `minimal` approach the use of a desired state approach is a key driver.

 __Bicep for Desired State Configuration__